Top-label calibration and multiclass-to-binary reductions: Reproducibility statement

-\textbf{Reproducibility.} Some reproducibility desiderata, such as external code and libraries that were used are summarized in Appendix~\ref{appsec:external-libraries}.
-Code for this work has been made publicly available at \url{https://github.com/aigen/df-posthoc-calibration}.
-Our base models were pre-trained deep-net models generated by \citet{mukhoti2020calibrating}, obtained from \texttt{www.robots.ox.ac.uk/$\mathtt{\sim}$viveka/focal\_calibration/} (corresponding to `brier\_score' and `focal\_loss\_adaptive\_53' at the above link).
+Some reproducibility desiderata, such as external code and libraries that were used are summarized in Appendix~\ref{appsec:external-libraries}.
+Most of our experiments can be reproduced using the code at \url{https://github.com/aigen/df-posthoc-calibration}.
+Our base models were pre-trained deep-net models generated by \citet{mukhoti2020calibrating}, obtained from \url{www.robots.ox.ac.uk/~viveka/focal\_calibration/} (corresponding to `brier\_score' and `focal\_loss\_adaptive\_53' at the above link).
 By avoiding training of new deep-net models with multiple hyperparameters, we also consequently avoided selection biases that inevitably creep in due to test-data-peeking.
+The predictions of the pre-trained models were obtained using the code at \url{https://github.com/torrvision/focal\_calibration}.